Skip to main content

 Expected timelines at USAA: Varies by account type and documentation completeness; typically 2-4 weeks after all documents received.
 Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

-USAA requires several documents to process a claim, including Certified copy of the death certificate, Government-issued ID for the claimant, and Completed USAA Letter of Instruction (LOI) form, and additional documentation depending on the account type.
+USAA requires several documents to process a claim, including Copy of the death certificate, Completed USAA Letter of Instruction (LOI) form, form number 502639-0725 (one per executor/trustee), and Deceased member's USAA number or Social Security number (or write "All USAA Bank accounts" if account numbers are unknown), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions